 Ubiquitin can be conjugated to numerous lysine residues within a substrate protein and can also be conjugated to any of the 7 lysine residues, or N-terminus, of another ubiquitin molecule.
 This gives rise to 8 different polyubiquitin chains all of which have been shown to exist in cells.
 It is emerging that the various cellular roles mediated by ubiquitin may be encoded in the distinct properties of the different ubiquitin chains.
 There are several challenges in studying these complex ubiquitin signals as the enzymes responsible for their assembly and their site-specific attachment to substrates are not known.
 Our laboratory has pioneered the application of genetic code expansion methods for genetically directing the site-specific chemical conjugation of ubiquitin.
 This grants us with precise control over the topology of the polyubiquitin signal and where it is attached.

-See Figure 1 below -The genetically-directed, chemical conjugation of ubiquitin involves the incorporation of a designed, unnatural amino acid (UAA) into a recombinant protein
+Figure 1 -The genetically-directed, chemical conjugation of ubiquitin involves the incorporation of a designed, unnatural amino acid (UAA) into a recombinant protein

 This is achieved by reengineering of the cells protein translation machinery to allow it to incorporate unnatural amino acids in response to an amber stop codon.
 The designed amino acid can undergo specific chemistry with a ubiquitin molecule that has a complementary chemical group appended to its C-terminus.
 Using various designed unnatural amino acids and modified ubiquitin molecules we can conjugate ubiquitin via its natural isopeptide bond, or, via a stable mimic.

-See Figure 2 below - Genetically directed, chemical ubiquitylation has enabled us to prepare K6-linked ubiquitin and determine its crystal structure
+Figure 2 - Genetically directed, chemical ubiquitylation has enabled us to prepare K6-linked ubiquitin and determine its crystal structure